RickyleeCarpenter/rickylee.github.io/projects.md

 </div>
 Job Title: **Apprentice Programmer**
 <br>
-We intended this to be a party game with multiple game modes – on release we only included the one game mode shown in the video, with the intention of updating with more later.
+We intended this to be a party game with multiple game modes – when released we only included the one game mode shown in the video, with the intention of adding more games in later updates.
 <br>
 I had many tasks on Snake Party as a generalist, but my main responsibility was to prototype and lead development of an additional 4-player game mode.
-Unfortunately not long after release the project was dropped for another, and it's highly likely that the game will never see the light of day. xD
+Unfortunately, not long after release the project was dropped for something else, and it's highly likely that the game mode I worked on will never see the light of day. xD
 <br>

 <!-- -------------------------------------------------------------------------------------------------------------------------------- -->